So, you want to know how to start spread betting?

 Spread betting, just like any other type of trading in the financial markets, involves risk.
 Spread betting offers excellent opportunities to make money, but there is also the risk of losing money.

-Think about this in terms of both how much money you have right at the moment that you’re willing to risk (that will tell you what kind of opening deposit you can make with a spread betting company) and also in terms of how much money you expect to have that you’re willing to spread bet with each week, month, or year.
+Think about this in terms of both how much money you have right at the moment that you’re willing to risk and also in terms of how much money you expect to have that you’re willing to spread bet with each week, month, or year.

 Regardless of whether you plan to just place a few, small spread bets each month or you aim to make spread betting your career, you should approach spread betting as you would starting any business.
 This goes right along with assessing your financial situation.